-Dr. Andrea Krüsi (she/her) is a research scientist and Research Education Lead at the Centre for Gender & Sexual Health Equity as well as an Assistant Professor in the Department of Medicine at the University of British Columbia.
-Dr. Krüsi’s work focuses broadly on the criminalization of sexuality, with a particular focus on how intersecting social and structural contexts such as laws and policies shape the health, safety and wellbeing of marginalized cis and trans women.
+Dr. Andrea Krüsi (she/her) is a research scientist and Research Education Lead at the Centre for Gender & Sexual Health Equity as well as an Assistant Professor in the Division of Social Medicine in the Department of Medicine at the University of British Columbia.
+She is also an Associate Faculty Member with the UBC School of Population and Public Health.

 Dr. Krüsi is the Principle Investigator for the qualitative and arts-based component of the AESHA Project, focused on the social and structural factors shaping sex workers’ occupational health and safety.
 Her work focuses broadly on the criminalization of sexuality, with a particular focus on how intersecting social and structural contexts such as laws and policies shape the health and social inequities among marginalized and criminalized people.
 The aim of her research is to: (1) document the intersecting gendered lived-experiences of evolving legislative frameworks (e.g. Protection of Communities and Exploited Persons Act and the criminalization of HIV non-disclosure) on health and social inequities among marginalized and criminalized people and (2) to characterize trajectories of incarceration and community reintegration of women living with or affected by HIV to identify factors that influence access to social and structural supports and HIV prevention and care during and after incarceration.